 The often-used jet colormap is included in this set of colormaps.
 We can see that the values vary widely throughout the colormap, making it a poor choice for representing data for viewers to see perceptually.
 See an extension on this idea at [mycarta-jet].

-Conversion to grayscale is important to pay attention to for printing publications that have color plots.
-If this is not paid attention to ahead of time, your readers may end up with indecipherable plots because the grayscale changes unpredictably through the colormap.
+It is important to pay attention to conversion to grayscale for color plots, since they may be printed on black and white printers.
+If not carefully considered, your readers may end up with indecipherable plots because the grayscale changes unpredictably through the colormap.

 With this in mind, we see that the Sequential colormaps have reasonable representations in grayscale.
 Some of the Sequential2 colormaps have decent enough grayscale representations, though some (autumn, spring, summer, winter) have very little grayscale change.
 If a colormap like this was used in a plot and then the plot was printed to grayscale, a lot of the information may map to the same gray values.
 The Diverging colormaps mostly vary from darker gray on the outer edges to white in the middle.
 Some (PuOr and seismic) have noticably darker gray on one side than the other and therefore are not very symmetric. coolwarm has little range of gray scale and would print to a more uniform plot, losing a lot of detail.
 Note that overlaid, labeled contours could help differentiate between one side of the colormap vs. the other since color cannot be used once a plot is printed to grayscale.
 Many of the Qualitative and Miscellaneous colormaps, such as Accent, hsv, and jet, change from darker to lighter and back to darker gray throughout the colormap.
 This would make it impossible for a viewer to interpret the information in a plot once it is printed in grayscale.

-There is a lot of information available about color blindness available (e.g., [colorblindness]).
-Additionally, there are tools available to convert images to how they look for different types of color vision deficiencies (e.g., [asp]).
+There is a lot of information available about color blindness (e.g., [colorblindness]).
+Additionally, there are tools available to convert images to how they look for different types of color vision deficiencies (e.g., [vischeck]).

 The most common form of color vision deficiency involves differentiating between red and green.
 Thus, avoiding colormaps with both red and green will avoid many problems in general.